Arguments_About_Copyrights

 e.g. /var/www/files would be a symlink to /path/to/data-dir/files

-Then, the configuration is set so that 'files_url_base' specifies the leading portion of the URL to use to access this symlink.
+Then, the configuration is set so that 'files_url_base' specifiesthe leading portion of the URL to use to access this symlink.

-the leading portion of the URL to use to access this symlink.
+Then, the configuration is set so that 'files_url_base' specifiesthe leading portion of the URL to use to access this symlink.

 Notes [edit section]